 Annapurna region trekking is a perfect choice to traverse the tremendous and spectacular destination for trekkers, where you will be warmly greeted by the panoramic spectacles of the stunning Himalayan vistas as you walk through the well-defined Annapurna trails, local tea houses, and snug lodges, which all in all make Annapurna region one of the best and most sought after trekking routes in Nepal.
 Being regarded as a paradise for nature lovers, the Annapurna region trekking has something to offer for everyone.
 Annapurna region trekking is a perfect escapade to rejuvenate yourself with spectacular views of the Himalayas giants including Annapurna, Dhaulagiri, Manaslu, Fishtail as well as the varied landscapes, encountering various species of wild animals, finely built monasteries, mixed cultural trekking, hiking, and homestay trips.

-Annapurna region has been well admired and highly praised by great trekkers for the countless wonderful things that it has to offer, which is why it is also labeled as a trekker's paradise.
-Be prepared to encounter not only see the scenic views of the Himalayan giants but also the exotic Himalayan wildlife species like the snow leopards, blue sheep and other species of birds namely Kokla, blood pheasant since the upper sub-alpine grassland of the Annapurna region harbors some of the rarest species of the earth.
+Annapurna region has been well admired and highly praised by great trekkers for the countless wonderful things that it has to offer, which is why it is also labelled as a trekker's paradise.
+Be prepared to encounter not only see the scenic views of the Himalayan giants but also the exotic Himalayan wildlife species like the snow leopards, blue sheep and other species of birds namely Kokla, blood pheasant since the upper sub-alpine grassland of the Annapurna region harbours some of the rarest species of the earth.
 Furthermore, several plants that are as scarce as hen’s teeth can also be found in this region, and in order to protect and conserve them, the government of Nepal has declared this region as a conservation area and launched Annapurna conservation projects to conserve the varieties of exotic orchids and rhododendrons apart from the species of birds and animals and sensitize local people residing alongside.

 The Annapurna region bestows astonishingly stunning panoramic vistas of the Himalayas, including the Mt.
 Dhaulagiri (8167m), Mt.
 Annapurna I (8091m) Mt.
 Manaslu (8163 m), Mt.
 Annapurna II (7937 m.) , Mt.
 Annapurna III (7555m), Mt.
 Annapurna IV (7525m), Mt.
 Annapurna south (7219m), Mt.
 Nilgiri (7041m), Mt.
 Fishtail which is also called Mt.
 Machhapuchhre (6998m), Mt.
 Hiunchuli (6441m), Mt.
 Lamjung Himal (6986m),Tukuche peak (6920m), Tilicho peak (7134m).
 To add to that, the trails that you will take will lead you to the settlements of diverse communities of Brahmins, Chhetri, Tibetans, Sherpas, Thakali, Magar, Tamangs and the Gurung.